pankajku-iiit/algpred3/README.md

 # AlgPred 3.0

 ## Overview
-AlgPred 3.0 is a standalone command-line tool for the **prediction, scanning, and design of allergenic and non-allergenic proteins/peptides** from their primary amino acid sequences.
+AlgPred 3.0 is a standalone command-line tool for the **prediction, scanning, and design of allergenic and non-allergenic peptides** from their primary amino acid sequences.
 The tool is developed by the **Raghava Group**, Department of Computational Biology, **Indraprastha Institute of Information Technology, Delhi (IIIT-Delhi)**.

 AlgPred 3.0 supports three major functionalities: